 Boise Air Terminal/Gowen Field (BOI)

 Boise Air Terminal/Gowen Field is a medium-sized multi-use airport located southeast of Boise, Idaho.
 It is a joint-use airport serving air carrier, cargo, military as well as general and business aviation.
 Boise is also home to the National Interagency Fire Center which is responsible for the coordination of wildland firefighting resources throughout the United States.
-View a printable document of the BOI information found on this Web page.
+View a printable Pilot Handbook of the BOI information found on this Web page.

 Know Before You Go